artkeller/CYFRAM/SECURITY_UPDATE_POLICY.md

 - Security vulnerability found in library or dependency
 - Bug fix affecting memory integrity
-- Dependency updates (Arduino / Wire library)
+- Dependency updates (Arduino / Wire / SPI library)

+**Legacy note:** the Legacy track is intentionally frozen (see `README.md`, `MIGRATION.md`) to avoid breaking existing Library Manager installs and forks.
+Legacy updates are limited to security-critical fixes; feature and robustness improvements land in Pro only.

 ---